-Learn how to declutter and clean your home to make school morning routines less stressful.
-Updated August 27, 2020
+Learn how to declutter and clean your home to make school morning routines less stressful with these four tasks you should knock out before August.

 It’s that time of year again…the kids are going back to school.
 Some parents dread this day after spending all that quality time with the kiddos all summer, while others are counting down the days, hours, and minutes to a little quiet time.
 And some parents are becoming homeschool teachers for the first time ever.
 However your kids are schooling this year, it’s time for you to do some pre-work.